infiniteflight/infiniteflight-docs/atc-manual/index.md

 ### 1.1.4

-A site designed by one of our Controllers and is dedicated to help with controlling can be found at [https://www.ifatc.org/](https://www.ifatc.org/).
+A site designed by one of our Controllers and dedicated to help with controlling can be found at [https://www.ifatc.org/](https://www.ifatc.org/).
 The features are extensive and updated regularly, thus are not covered within this manual but Controllers **should**{.red} utilize the tools this site offers.